Comparing 19 vendors in Adhesives and Sealants across 109 criteria.

 POWERED BY MARKETSANDMARKETS

-The Adhesives and Sealants Companies Quadrant is a comprehensive industry analysis that provides valuable insights into the global market for Adhesives and Sealants.
+The Adhesive and Sealant Companies Quadrant is a comprehensive industry analysis that provides valuable insights into the global market for Adhesives and Sealants.
 This quadrant offers a detailed evaluation of key market players, technological advancements, product innovations, and emerging trends shaping the industry.
-MarketsandMarkets 360 Quadrants evaluated over 120 companies of which the Top 19 Adhesives and Sealants Companies were categorized and recognized as the quadrant leaders.
+MarketsandMarkets 360 Quadrants evaluated over 120 companies of which the Top 19 Adhesive and Sealant Companies were categorized and recognized as the quadrant leaders.

 Key trends highlighted in 360 Quadrants:

-- The water-based segment accounted for the largest share (~40%) in terms of volume in 2022.
+• The water-based segment accounted for the largest share (~40%) in terms of volume in 2022.
 Reactive & others segment and solvent-based segment accounted for ~21.9% and 15.2%, respectively.
 The hot melt adhesives segment is still in a nascent stage.
 These adhesives are gaining prominence due to their fast-setting speed, low cost, and lower environmental impact.
+The adhesive and sealant companies are venturing into various other types in order to strengthen their position in the market.

-- Due to the contraction and saturation observed in the European and North American markets, demand has shifted to the Asia Pacific region.
-Asia Pacific is increasingly becoming a global commerce and trade center and is currently the fastest growing and largest market for adhesives and sealants.
+• Due to the contraction and saturation observed in the European and North American markets, demand has shifted to the Asia Pacific region.
+Asia Pacific is increasingly becoming a global commerce and trade center and is currently the fastest growing and largest market for adhesive and sealant companies.
 It accounted for nearly 34.4% in terms of volume in 2022.
 Further, with high investments in end-use industries from countries like China and India, adhesives and sealants will prosper in the region.

-- Companies such as Henkel AG(Germany), H.B.
-Fuller (USA), Sika AG(Switzerland), Arkema (Bostik)(France), and 3M (USA) dominate the market; together, they account for nearly one-third of the entire market.
-Of this, Henkel accounts for 16%-18%, while the remaining is secured by companies like Dymax Corporation (USA), Mapei Corporation (USA), and Pidilite Industries Ltd., (India) along with other medium-sized enterprises
+• The market leader adhesive and sealant companies such as Henkel AG(Germany), H.B.
+Fuller (USA), Sika AG(Switzerland), Arkema (Bostik)(France), and 3M (USA) dominate the market, together, they account for nearly one-third of the entire market.
+Of this, Henkel accounts for 16%-18%, while the remaining is secured by other adhesive and sealant companies like Dymax Corporation (USA), Mapei Corporation (USA), and Pidilite Industries Ltd., (India) along with other medium-sized enterprises.

-- Companies are also expanding their geographic reach to offer their adhesive expertise and deep industry knowledge, along with strengthening their global footprint.
-Henkel (Germany) and other international players are now expanding in the Asia Pacific region by setting up new plants and expanding their adhesives and sealants portfolio in this region to serve the emerging market.
+• The adhesive and sealant companies are also expanding their geographic reach to offer their adhesive expertise and deep industry knowledge, along with strengthening their global footprint.
+Henkel (Germany) and other international adhesive and sealant companies are now expanding in the Asia Pacific region by setting up new plants and expanding their adhesives and sealants portfolio in this region to serve the emerging market.
 It was observed that around 40% of the company's revenue in 2022 was from emerging markets.

 The Full List